25

 Catch a ferry from Market Square to Suomenlinna, a UNESCO World Heritage site.
 This 18th-century sea fortress, spread across multiple islands, offers a fascinating glimpse into Finland's military history.
 Stroll through the scenic paths, visit the museums such as the Suomenlinna Museum and Submarine Vesikko, and enjoy the tranquil ambiance.
 The ferry ride takes approx. 15 minutes.

-13:00 Lunch at restaurant Adlerfelt in Suomenlinna
+13:00 Lunch at Bastion Bistro in Suomenlinna

 4:30 PM - Oodi Helsinki Central Library

 Return to the city and make your way to the Oodi Helsinki Central Library, an architectural masterpiece and a hub of modern Finnish culture.
 The library's innovative design includes a rooftop terrace, a café, and various interactive spaces.
 Spend some time exploring the library's offerings or simply relax with a book.
+Oodi is the living room of locals in Helsinki city center!

 Evening: Dinner at sea